bogdan-szabo-sociomantic/ocean-1/README.rst

   version < 2, use ocean v1.8.1 to load the map and dump it to get it as a file of version 2.

+``ocean.util.log.Stats``
+  The class is no longer is a template class.
+Instead the according methods became template methods

 New Features
 ^^^^^^^^^^^^
 ``ocean.util.ReusableException`` ``ocean.net.http.HttpException`` ``ocean.core.ErrnoIOException``